code-with-prathamesh/React-projects/README.md

 -->

 _Javascript_
-In javascript you need to define the element manualy how to execute it.
+In javascript you need to define the element manually how to execute it.
 This is imperative.

 <!--
 function MyComponent(name) {